elizabethmazuca/491-project-group1/README.md

-  # Sports Betting App Landing Page
+  # Sports Betting App

-  This is a code bundle for Sports Betting App Landing Page.
-The original project is available at https://www.figma.com/design/GPpIoO1ag0lEaRqLiUIVfo/Sports-Betting-App-Landing-Page.
+  This is Group 1 submission for 491

   ## Running the code